-As at December 31, 2019, Perfect Holding's subsidiaries are:
+As at December 31, 2020, Perfect Holding has one subsidiary:

 All subsidiary undertakings are included in the consolidation.
 The proportion of the voting rights in the subsidiary undertakings held directly by the parent company do not differ from the proportion of ordinary shares held.